minio/docs/source/reference/minio-mc/mc-ready.rst

 .. mc-cmd:: --cluster-read
    :optional:

-   Checks if the cluster has enough quorum to serve ``READ`` requests.
+   Checks if the cluster has enough :term:`quorum <read quorum>` to serve ``READ`` requests.

 .. mc-cmd:: --maintenance
    :optional:

-   Checks if the cluster is ready to be taken down for maintenance.
+   Checks if the cluster can maintain read and write quorum if taken down for maintenance.

 Global Flags
 ~~~~~~~~~~~~